Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 23.37.41 UTC
+- WIB: Sabtu, 6 Desember 2025 00.28.57 UTC
-- WITA: Sabtu, 6 Desember 2025 00.37.41 UTC
+- WITA: Sabtu, 6 Desember 2025 01.28.57 UTC
-- WIT: Sabtu, 6 Desember 2025 01.37.41 UTC
+- WIT: Sabtu, 6 Desember 2025 02.28.57 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success